Thanchida/Unveiling-Personalities-through-MBTI-Analysis/README.md

 # YouTube Trend Analysis
+My project provides users with tools to suggest which types of YouTube channels tend to earn higher or lower engagement and revenue, aiding individuals interested in starting their own channels.

 ## **Description**
 Embark on your YouTube journey with our toolkit featuring three menus: Storytelling for insights, Explore Data for creativity, and YouTuber Suggestions for mentorship, guiding you towards success in